-The District has not yet determined the impact of the following GASB pronouncements which have been issued but are not yet effective and have not been implemented.
+The District has not yet determined the impact of the following GASB pronouncements, which have been issued but are not yet effective and have not been implemented.

 In March 2012, GASB issued Statement No. 65, Items Previously Reported as Assets and Liabilities.
 This Statement establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities and recognizes, as outflows of resources or inflows of resources, certain items that were previously reported as assets and liabilities.
 The provisions of this Statement are effective for financial statement periods beginning after December 15, 2012.
-The District is required to implement this Statement in its fiscal year beginning October 1, 2013.
+The District implemented this Statement in its fiscal year beginning October 1, 2013, and there are no effects on the financial statements.

-In March 2012, GASB issued Statement No. 66 Technical Corrections 2012 an amendment of GASB Statements No. 10 and No. 62.
+In March 2012, GASB issued Statement No. 66 Technical Corrections 2013 an - amendment of GASB Statements No. 10 and No. 62.
 The objective of this Statement is to improve accounting and financial reporting for a governmental financial reporting entity by resolving conflicting guidance that resulted from the issuance of two pronouncements, Statements No. 54, Fund Balance Reporting and Governmental Fund Type Definitions and Statement No. 62 Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
 The provisions of this Statement are effective for financial statement periods beginning after December 15, 2012.
-The District is required to implement this Statement in its fiscal year beginning October 1, 2013.
+The District implemented this Statement in its fiscal year beginning October 1, 2013.

-In June 2012, GASB issued Statement No. 67 Financial Reporting for Pension Plans - an amendment of GASB Statement No. 25.
+In June 2012, GASB issued Statement No. 67 Financial Reporting for Pension Plans an amendment of GASB Statement No. 25.
 This Statement replaces the requirements of Statements No. 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans, and Statement No. 50, Pension Disclosures, as they relate to pension plans that are administered through trusts or equivalent arrangements that meet certain criteria.
 For defined benefit pension plans, this statement establishes standards of financial reporting for separately issued financial reports and specifies the required approach to measuring the pension liability of employers and nonemployer contributing entities for benefits provided through the pension plan (the net pension liability), about which information is required to be presented.
-The provisions of this Statement are effective for financial statement periods beginning after June I5, 2013.
-The District is required to implement this Statement in its fiscal year beginning October 1, 2013.
+The provisions of this Statement are effective for financial statement periods beginning after June 15, 2013.
+The District implemented this Statement in its fiscal year beginning October 1, 2013, and there are no effects on the financial statements.